zzaria/widgets/_posts/2023-09-15-music-classifier.md

 The training loss quickly approached 0, but the the testing loss did not decrease significantly.
 At the end, the model had 60% accuracy, barely better than random guessing.
 So it was clearly overfitting.

 I added a dropout layer after every convolutional layer other than the first, and reran the training.
 This time, the training loss fluctuated highly and sometimes even increased.
-In the end, both the training and testing performance were not great, even after increasing number of training epochs to 25.
+In the end, both the training and testing performance were not great.
+This was fixed by decreasing the learning rate and increasing the number of training epochs to 25, by which point the process significant slowed down.

 I then added more convolutional layers and decreased the learning rate.
 I also decided to increase the dataset through data augmentation.